Who will win the 71th Annual Tony Awards, and my choices.

 By Patrick Christiano

-The Tony Awards, properly known as The American Theatre Antoinette Perry “Tony” Awards®, will be presented this year in a ceremony hosted by Tony and Academy Award-winning actor Kevin Spacey broadcast live from the Radio City Music Hall on CBS, Sunday, June 11th, 2017 from 8:00 – 11:00 p.m.
+The Tony Awards, properly known as The American Theatre Antoinette Perry “Tony” Awards®, will be presented this year in a ceremony hosted by Tony and Academy Award-winning actor Kevin Spacey.
+The awards will be broadcast live on CBS from Radio City Music Hall on Sunday, June 11th, 2017 from 8:00 – 11:00 p.m.
 The evening commemorating 71 years of excellence on Broadway is being presented by The Broadway League and the American Theatre Wing.

-I wait till the midnight hour to make my forecasts, because prior we are so inundated with predictions in the media, who would notice mine.
-You might catch my predictions early in the morning or the afternoon, the day of the Tony show.
+I wait till the midnight hour to make my forecasts, because prior we are inundated with so many predictions, who would notice mine.
+You might catch my predictions early in the morning or the afternoon on the day of the Tony show.
 Or more likely, you are reading this after the awards to see how I did.
-I will too.

-Hello Dolly starring Bette Midler will take Best Revival of a Musical, and Bette will take home her fist Tony Best Actress in a Musical for her charismatic comic performance as Dolly Levi in Scot Rudin’s ravishing Production.
-In addition, Kevin Kline, giving an impeccable performance as the aging World-Renowned Thespian based on Oscar Wilde in the playwright’s comedy about himself and his friends, will win the actor his third Tony.
+Hello Dolly starring Bette Midler will take Best Revival of a Musical, and Bette will take home her fist Tony as Best Actress in a Musical for her charismatic comic performance as Dolly Levi in Scot Rudin’s ravishing Production.
+In addition, Kevin Kline, giving an impeccable performance as the aging World-Renowned Thespian, based on Oscar Wilde in the playwright’s comedy about himself and his friends, will win Kline his third Tony.

 2017 TONY AWARD PREDICTIONS